 Under Sea, Manta Resort, Zanzibar

 Turn the aquarium idea on its head off Zanzibar.
-On the floating room, it’s like you’re being watched by the sea life that abound.
+On the floating room, it’s like you’re being watched by the sea life that abounds.
 Swedish-designed, and moored 250 m off the tip of Pemba Island (and Manta Resort), this miracle of modern engineering sleeps two.

 With a deck above on which to laze, suntan, eat meals and star gaze, and a glass-walled bedroom below the water line, it’s hard to get any closer (in sheer luxury) to sleeping in the sea.